microsoft/MLOps/examples/AzureML-REST-API/rest-submit-run-tensorflow-custom-docker.md

                         }]
                 }
             },
-            // Environment variables set for the run.
             "environmentVariables": {
                 "EXAMPLE_ENV_VAR": "EXAMPLE_VALUE"
             },
-            // Docker details
             "docker": {
-                // Base image used for Docker-based runs.
                 "baseImage": "tensorflow:1.13-cpu",
                 "baseDockerfile": null,
                 "arguments": [],
-                // Image registry that contains the base image.
                 "baseImageRegistry": {
-                    // DNS name or IP address of azure container registry(ACR) "address": "mycontainer.azurecr.io",
-                    // The username for ACR.
-Set to null if it is a public image "username": "mycontainer",
-                    // The password for ACR.
-Set to null if it is a public image "password": "*********"
+                    "address": "mycontainer.azurecr.io",
+                    "username": "mycontainer",
+                    "password": "*********"
 				}
             }
         },
-        // History details.(This outcollection isdecided to set to true by default to keep RH) "history": {
-            // Enable history tracking -- this allows status, logs, metrics, and outputs to be collected for a run.
+        "history": {
             "outputCollection": true,
         }
     },